Geo-Web-Project/docs/docs/004-concepts/010-streaming-quadratic-funding.md

 # Streaming Quadratic Funding

 :::info
-Participate in the first-ever Streaming Quadratic Funding round from February 20 to April 20th, 2024 at [https://geoweb.land/governance](https://geoweb.land/governance)
+Participate in the first-ever Streaming Quadratic Funding round from February 21 to April 21st, 2024 at [https://geoweb.land/governance](https://geoweb.land/governance)
 :::

 Streaming quadratic funding (SQF) is a supercharged implementation of [quadratic funding (QF)](https://www.wtfisqf.com/?grant=&grant=&grant=&grant=&match=1000)—the public goods funding mechanism popularized in web3 by [Gitcoin](https://gitcoin.co/).

 Rather than discrete donations and payouts at the end of the round, SQF uses donation streams (i.e. continuous per-second transfers) and real-time quadratic matching streams.

 SQF can be thought of as running a full quadratic matching round every second, perpetually.
-Removing time discontinuities from quadratic funding can transform the grantee & donor experience,, amplify the impact of public goods funding, and promote governance composability without sacrificing efficiency.
+Removing time discontinuities from quadratic funding can transform the grantee & donor experience, amplify the impact of public goods funding, and promote governance composability without sacrificing efficiency.

-The Geo Web, in partnership with Gitcoin and Superfluid, is operating the first SQF pilot round from February 20th to April 20th, 2024.
+The Geo Web, in partnership with Gitcoin and Superfluid, is operating the first SQF pilot round from February 21st to April 21st, 2024.

 ## Quickstart Requirements